-Evolutionary theory has been dominated by the ideas that selection proceeds by changes in allele frequencies within/between populations and mutations occur randomly with respect to their consequences.
-Last theoretical and experimental advances in the field point phenotypic plasticity as an adaptative trait subjected to natural selection, ergo, similar genotypes that differently develop appropiate phenotypes without sequence change could be equally responsible of evolutionary changes (Ashe, Colot, and Oldroyd, 2021; Monroe et al., 2022).
-This bring us to evolutionary epigenomics, and more generally evolutionary functional genomics - an emerging field studying how alterations in the conservation of epigenome regulators and cytosine methylation over multiple generations represent a crucial form of plasticity and epigenetic adaptation.
-For that reason, regulatory elements states have begun to be regarded as major targets of evolution, given that their diversity plays a critical role in phenotypic variance across all organisms, enabling them to adapt to various environmental niches (Yocca and Edger, 2022).
-Although relevant research in plants has lagged behind animal species (Schmitz et al., 2022), some of the most controversial findings in evolutionary biology, for example mutations occur less often in functionally constrained regions and epimutations are located in hotspots with specific chromatin features, used plants as model species (Hazarika et al., 2022; Monroe et al., 2022).
-These findings supported the clear importance of the plant kingdom in evolutionary functional-genomics.
-Plants present a series of interesting molecular features that allow same-sequence different-functions scenarios; for instance, cytosine methylation are more easily transgenerationally transmitted due to soft epigenetic reset during meiosis and early development, epialleles are quite common and relative high rate of duplication events, so multiple original exact gene copies with distinct selection pressures in response to the environment could exist (Ashe et al., 2021; Cusack et al., 2021).
-Many comparative-genomics studies interrogate sequence-conserved loci of interest across a wide range of species and its function is determined by perturbing their homologous in a single model organism.
-In this context, a maze of opportunities and challenges appeared to systematically and confidently determine the extent of conservation at functional genomics level between model species (Kwon and Ernst, 2021).
+Evolutionary theory has been dominated by the idea that selection proceeds by changes in allele frequencies within and between populations and mutations that occur randomly with respect to their consequences.
+The last theoretical and experimental advances in the field point to phenotypic plasticity as an adaptative trait subjected to natural selection; therefore, similar genotypes that differently develop appropriate phenotypes without sequence changes are equally responsible for evolutionary changes (Ashe, Colot, and Oldroyd, 2021; Monroe et al., 2022).
+This brings us to evolutionary epigenomics and, more generally, evolutionary functional genomics, which are emerging fields evaluating how alterations in the conservation of epigenome regulators and cytosine methylation over multiple generations represent a crucial form of plasticity and epigenetic adaptation.
+Regulatory element states have begun to be regarded as major targets of evolution, given that their diversity plays a critical role in phenotypic variance across all organisms, enabling them to adapt to various environmental niches (Yocca and Edger, 2022).
+Although relevant research in plants has lagged behind animal species (Schmitz et al., 2022), some of the most controversial findings in evolutionary biology use plants as model species; for example, mutations occur less often in functionally constrained regions, and epimutations are located in hotspots with specific chromatin features (Hazarika et al., 2022; Monroe et al., 2022).
+These findings support the clear importance of the plant kingdom in evolutionary functional genomics.
+Plants present a series of interesting molecular features that allow same sequence, different function scenarios; for instance, cytosine methylation is more easily transgenerationally transmitted due to soft epigenetic reset during meiosis and early development.
+Epialleles are quite common and have a relatively high rate of duplication events; thus, multiple original exact gene copies with distinct selection pressures in response to the environment may exist (Ashe et al., 2021; Cusack et al., 2021).
+Many comparative genomics studies have identified sequence-conserved loci of interest across a wide range of species, and their functions are determined by evaluating their homologues in a single model organism.
+In this context, a maze of opportunities and challenges appears to systematically and confidently determine the extent of conservation at the functional genomics level between model species (Kwon and Ernst, 2021).